-John Colet School has a very strong link and mutual objectives with the registered charity, The John Colet School PTA (registered charity number 1180583).
-The PTA raises money to help the school achieve its objectives but had another difficult year and has struggled to restart as a viable body after the impact of Covid-19.
+John Colet School had a very strong link and mutual objectives with the registered charity, The John Colet School PTA (registered charity number 1180583).
+The PTA raised money to help the school achieve its objectives but had another difficult year and has not been able to restart as a viable body after the impact of Covid-19.